blinkbitcoin/blink-for-woocommerce/readme.txt

 This section describes how to install the plugin and get it working.

+The PHP cURL extension is required.
+Payments to a Lightning address pin each request to the IP addresses that passed validation, which the plugin can only do through cURL; without it those requests are refused rather than sent unpinned.

 1. Upload and unzip `blink-for-woocommerce.zip` to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Configure the plugin settings via the WooCommerce settings page.